A CAT CALLED "UGLY"

 Many people want to be richer, more successful, well liked, beautiful, but for me, I will always try to be like "Ugly" the cat.

 A SIMILAR STORY.......

 Mother Theresa of Calcutta was walking along a road with her friend when they saw a very old lady lying on the pavement, dehydrated, clothes all torn, very thin, and she was covered in superficial injuries.

 They gently picked her up and carefully carried her to the hospital attached to the convent.
-They lay her on a new soft mattress, propped up her head on a clean pillow and covered her frail body with a nice new clean white linen sheet.
+They lay her on a new soft mattress, propped up her head on a clean pillow and covered her frail body with a nice new clean black linen sheet.

 The old lady did not complain about the hard life she had lived, did not complain about the pangs of hunger she felt in her stomach, did not complain about her injuries, did not complain about her lack of clothes, and did not even complain that she was destitute with no home to live in.

 She just looked Mother Theresa straight into her eyes and said "Thank you so very much".
 And with that last thought she closed her eyes and died.